 Put Down Some Doormats

-Coming in and out of the home tracks dirt into the home and these dirt particles are a huge component to the dust and dirt in your house.
-You can use both exterior and interior doormats to trap the dirt and keep it from traveling into your house.
+Coming in and out of the home tracks dirt into the home and these dirt particles are a huge component of the dust and dirt in your house.
+You can use both exterior and interior doormats to trap the dirt and keep it from travelling into your house.
 Remember to vacuum and wash the mats regularly too.
 We love the Bissell Crosswave for all of the vacuuming of hardwood floors and matts in the home.

 Washing And Mopping